OnePageCRM/OnePageCRM.github.io/_posts/2019-03-05-weve-got-swagger.md

 Coupling these complaints of the previous system along with the many additional benefits of Swagger, it was a "no-brainer".
 [OnePageCRM's API documentation][5]{:target="_blank"} has now undoubtedly gotten some Swagger about it (pun very much intended)!

+<br>

+### The Results

 One of the reasons that documentation takes up so much development time is because it needs to be very organized and navigable.
 You have to worry about where to put examples, how to organize your methods, and how much detail to provide for each call.

-<br>

-### The Results

 Using Swagger we were able to solve the two biggest problems with our old documentation, and it has helped us reduce a lot of the difficulty and time-consuming nature of maintaining great API documentation.

 The definition of our API now lives within its own completely separate project and [repository][6]{:target="_blank"}.
 Our [developer site][7]{:target="_blank"} (which hosts the docs) is configured to fetch the documentation from this separate repo, and present it with all the correct formatting and styling etc.

-Since we use Swagger, we don’t have to worry about how to organize or display the API documentation (for the most part).
-We simply manipulate the definition of our API, and Swagger takes care of displaying the end product in a way that is clean, easy to read and understand.

 <br>